-As of the end of the current fiscal year, governmental funds reported combined ending fund balances of approximately \$80 million, an increase of approximately \$91 million from the prior year.
-The increase is due to proceeds of bond issues of \$49 million in the nonmajor funds, \$22 million of state loans in the general fund and an operational general fund surplus of \$20 million.
+As of the end of the current fiscal year, governmental funds reported combined ending fund balances of approximately \$116.9 million, an increase of approximately \$37 million from the prior year.
+The increase is due to bond premiums received in the amount of \$3.5 million in the nonmajor funds, a \$24 million revenue surplus in the General Fund and an appropriation General Fund surplus of \$6.2 million.

 The general fund is the chief operating fund.
-At the end of the current fiscal year, unreserved and undesignated fund balance of the general fund was approximately \$27 million, while total fund balance was approximately \$51 million.
+At the end of the current fiscal year, unreserved and undesignated fund balance of the general fund was approximately \$38.3 million, while total fund balance was approximately \$83.8 million.
 As a measure of the general fund's liquidity, it may be useful to compare both unreserved fund balance and total fund balance to total fund expenditures.
-Unreserved and undesignated fund balance represents approximately 6% of total general fund expenditures, while total fund balance represents approximately 12% of that same amount.
+Unreserved and undesignated fund balance represents approximately 8.1% of total general fund expenditures, while total fund balance represents approximately 17.8% of that same amount.

-As stated earlier the positive results of the General Fund in FY2005 was due to the FCB taking immediate steps to change how the City operated.
-The City now only budgets 95% of the expected property tax billings instead on the normal 100% to allow for the nonpayment of taxes.
+As stated earlier the positive results of the General Fund in FY2006 was due to the FCB taking immediate steps to change how the City operated.
+For FY2006 the City only budgeted 97.5% of the expected property tax billings instead of the normal 100% to allow for the nonpayment of taxes.
 These steps along with the expenditure reductions resulted in the surplus.